santawho/oeffi-ng/README.md

 **A lot of new features** have been added in this fork and continue to be added.
 Stay tuned!
 See details in the [Wiki](https://github.com/santawho/oeffi-ng/wiki).

+## Discussions

+There is a public Matrix group at https://matrix.to/#/#oeffi-ng:matrix.org .
+And of course, you may add issues on the Github repository.

 ## Disclaimer

 The current state of the project is "_continuous beta_".
 That means: be prepared for